mehulagg/gitlab/doc/user/project/members/index.md

 1. On the **Invite member** tab, select **Import**.

 1. Select the project.
-You can only view projects you are Maintainer on.
+You can only view projects you are Maintainer of.

    ![Import members from another project](img/add_user_import_members_from_another_project_v13_8.png)

 1. Select **Import project members**.
-A flash message displays, notifying you that the import was successful, and the new members are now in the project's members list.
+A message displays, notifying you that the import was successful, and the new members are now in the project's members list.